Wafaa-Farahat/Examination-APP/README.md

 # 📝 Examination System

-This project is a desktop-based Examination System developed to apply advanced database concepts from our course using SQL Server.
+This project is a desktop-based Examination System developed to apply advanced DB concepts from our course using SQL Server.

-The system supports two main user roles: Student and Instructor, each with their own set of features and functionalities.
+The system supports two main user roles:
+Student and Instructor, each with their own set of features and functionalities.

-To enhance usability, the system includes a graphical user interface built with C# (Windows Forms).
+To enhance usability, the system includes a GUI built with C# (Windows Forms).
 It supports:

 - Student login and exam participation
 - Instructor login, exam generation, and student/course management